 We love Ultra Low-Cost Carriers (ULCCs) and we’ve definitely missed WOW air.
 They used to offer extremely cheap flights between North American cities and Europe, via Iceland.

-I went to Europe 3 times for under $1,000 TOTAL in the same year (roundtrips at $250, $300 and $330)!
+I went to Europe 3 times for under $1,000 TOTAL in the same year (roundtrips for $250, $300 and $330)!
 You can read our reminder about WOW air’s story.
 In short, it was such a great and affordable airline.

+So this new WOW is encouraging.
 Since WOW’s demise, there have been not one, but two different projects to revive the airline.

 The two different new WOW airs are as follows: